ashirt-ops/ashirt-server/backend/pipeline_readme.md

 ### Using the AShirt API

 The AShirt API is the medium in which AShirt services and tools can communicate with AShirt and the AShirt database.
 To communicate, the services need to be attached to a user via an API key and secret.
-For services, it is recommended a that a headless user is created (this will provide the widest access), and that an API key is generated for that user/service.
+For services, it is recommended a that a headless user is created (this will provide the widest access without having to add a standard user to every operation), and that an API key is generated for that user/service.
 Once generated, those keys can then be given to the service as a means to construct secure messages to AShirt.

 #### Constructing a Message